NickMRamirez/katacoda-scenarios/katacodacomnramirezlearn-haproxy/step3.md

 | `timeout connect`   | Defines how long to wait for HAProxy to establish a connection to a backend server.                                                             |   |   |   |
 | `timeout client`    | Defines how long to wait for the client to send data.                                                                                           |   |   |   |
 | `timeout server`    | Defines how long to wait for the server to send data.

+The `mode` is particularly important.
+It configures HAProxy to be a TCP (Layer 4) or HTTP (Layer 7) load balancer.
+A TCP load balancer proxies requests without knowledge of the higher-level application data.
+It only sees the data as streams of bits that need to be passed back and forth.
+An HTTP load balancer can inspect HTTP messages and modify them en route.